Shauntothemoon/portfolio/content/_index.md

 💻 Skills: Google Analytics, Google Tag Manager, Looker Studio, Power BI, Python, SQL, Excel, and even more.

-🌐  See my recent work and thoughts on data-related topics via [blog]
+🌐  See my recent work and thoughts on data-related topics via [blog].

 🔎 Have a look at some of my working [projects].